Skip to main content

 • We discussed the role that stress plays in burnout and how we can utilize physical and mental games to reduce burnout symptoms and improve resiliency.
 Residents participated in indoor activities including painting, puzzles, 4-square, and table tennis.

 • Hosted a two-part series on Plant-Based diets, led by local Plant-based diet experts.
-Residents also participated in a Plant-Based Diet cooking class at the Phipps Conservatory Kitchen
+Residents also participated in a Plant-Based Diet cooking class at the Phipps Conservatory Kitchen.

 • Theme: Staying Connected